Mason10198/SkywarnPlus/README.md

 ## Mapping to DTMF Commands

+> [!IMPORTANT]
+> In regards to ASL3, the Asterisk process no longer runs as the `root` user.
+Therefore, in order to call most SkyControl functions via DTMF, you will need to enable passwordless sudo access for the `asterisk` user and add `sudo` to the DTMF commands in `rpt.conf`.

 You can map the `SkyControl.py` script to DTMF commands in the `rpt.conf` file of your node.
 Here is an example of how to do this:

 ```ini